 Signwriting for identity

-The painted lettering on The Shoregate’s walls are more than standard signs.
+The painted lettering on The Shoregate’s walls aren’t standard signs.
 With their classic look, the signwriting improves the building’s appearance.

 Passers-by immediately recognise the care and attention given to the signs.
-This message is reflected in the perception of the business’ visual identity.
+This message is reflected in the perception of the business’s visual identity.